This page provides FAQs about motorbike tours and rentals in Vietnam.

 Yes, you could ride as a pillion passenger on the bike of a guide or your travel partner to enjoy the trip.
-Or we advise you take a riding course organized by us.
+Or we advise you to take a riding course organized by us.
 You can do it anytime before the departure and costs 30 USD/person.
 This lesson is organized in a quiet place with little or no traffic and in 1 or 2 hours.
-A good news is nobody who took our lesson failed to ride and none of them was down while riding!
+The good news is nobody who took our lesson failed to ride and none of them was down while riding!
 If you drive a manual car you will catch up quickly.

 13. Do I need to have my country or an international driving license to ride a motorbike/motorcycle in Vietnam?

 Well, in fact, this is the most common question we received from our customers.

 Vietnamese laws require riders of all motor vehicles above 50cc to have a full Vietnamese driving license (under 175cc is A1 and from 175cc is A2, 50cc or under needs road rules test certificate).

 First, none of the foreign licenses is valid in Vietnam, including your country license.
 There are conflicting reports about this but the reality is unfortunately not good news.